coder-mike/xs-sandbox/readme.md

 const sandbox = await Sandbox.create();

-sandbox.receiveMessage = function (message) {
+// Receive messages from the sandbox like this: sandbox.receiveMessage = function (message) {
   console.log(`Received message from sandbox: ${message}`) }

 sandbox.evaluate(`
-  globalThis.receiveMessage = function (message) {
+  // Receive messages from the host like this: globalThis.receiveMessage = function (message) {
-    sendMessage('Received message from host: ' + message);
+    // Send messages to the host like this: sendMessage('Received message from host: ' + message);
   }
 `);

-// Send a message to the guest sandbox.sendMessage('Message from host');
+// Send a message to the guest like this: sandbox.sendMessage('Message from host');
 ```